Click Link To Scroll To Topic

 Use this account to collect money that may be owed to the deceased person.
 You can (and should) use this money to pay off any debts, and expenses.

-6. How Do You Settle A Wayne Pa Estate? – Taxes
+6. How Do You Settle A Philadelphia Pa Estate? – Taxes

 File any necessary tax returns and ensure taxes are paid.
 You may need to file the following: